Aprilnotear/final_project/README.md

 # final_project

 This is a project achieved Forward+ rendering and Deferred rendering.
+The source codes are in the ../Project file.
 To switch the rendering technique, you just need to change the "renderer" in main.cpp and choose the technique you want.
-Some codes are based on learnopengl tutorial(Model.h, Mymesh.h).
+Some codes are based on learnopengl tutorial(Model.h, Mymesh.h) and tutorial in CSC8502.

 Environment: Win32 Debug VS2019